 The service can also help liaise with lecturers over adjustments you may need, for example, sitting exams in a smaller room, getting more time sitting exams, or longer deadlines for submission of course work and essays.
 It all depends on how you are affected by your epilepsy, including possible side effects of medication.

-It is important to explain to the student disability service the whole effect epilepsy can have on a person.
-It is not just about the numbers of seizures and possible side effects of your medication, but often poor memory, lack of confidence, low mood, and the risk of injury.
-All of this potentially impacts on your life and your ability to study and complete your course work but with the right support, epilepsy should not hold you back.
+When you speak to student disability services, always explain the whole effect epilepsy has on you including possible side effects of your medication, poor memory, lack of confidence, low mood, and the risk of injury.
+All of these need to be addressed to ensure you can study and complete your course work to the best of your abilities.
+With the right support, epilepsy should not hold you back.

 With very little statutory funding, we rely on donations to enable us to continue our vital work.
 Every donation helps to ensure our services continue.